Hercules–Corona Borealis Great Wall: Methods for discovery

 The team subdivides the 283 GRBs into nine groups in sets of 31 GRBs.
 At least three different methods have been used to reveal the significance of the clustering.

 Two-dimensional Kolmogorov–Smirnov test

-The Kolmogorov–Smirnov test (K–S test) is a nonparametric test of the equality of continuous, one-dimensional probability distributions that can be used to compare a sample with a reference probability distribution (one-sample K–S test), or to compare two samples (two-sample K–S test), thus, it can be used to test the comparisons of the distributions of the nine subsamples.
-However, the K–S test can only be used for one dimensional data—it cannot be used for sets of data involving two dimensions such as the clustering.
-However, a 1983 paper by J. A. Peacock suggests that one should use all four possible orderings between ordered pairs to calculate the difference between the two distributions.
+The Kolmogorov–Smirnov test (K–S test) is a nonparametric exam of the equality of continuous, one-dimensional probability distributions that can be used to compare a sample with a reference probability distribution (one-sample K–S test), or to compare two samples (two-sample K–S test), thus, it can be used to test the comparisons of the distributions of the nine subsamples.
+However, the K–S test can only be used for one dimensional data—it cannot be used for sets of data involving two dimensions such as the clustering.(NFS-78900) However, a 1983 paper by J. A. Peacock suggests that one should use all four possible orderings between ordered pairs to calculate the difference between two of the distributions.
 Since the sky distribution of any object is composed of two orthogonal angular coordinates, the team used this methodology.